BryoAI/llm_cookiecutter/README.md

 2. Send a POST request to the API endpoint
 ```
-curl -X POST http://YOUR_IP_ADDRESS:8000/llama -H "Content-Type: application/json" -d '{"question": "What is the capital of France?"}'
+curl -X POST http://YOUR_IP_ADDRESS:8000/llama -H "Content-Type: application/json" -d '{"question": "What is the capital of Germany?"}'
 ```

 ## Use bryo hosted models